 I haven’t found a complete consistency in which drives have non-destructive resizable partitions or not.
 You can read a lot of detail about macOS drive partitioning, and still find that a volume that meets all the parameters for resizing without erasing, and still be told by Disk Utility that the partition will be erased.

-If you need to erase to repartition, make a full clone, boot from macOS Recovery, and use Disk Utility in that mode to repartition, which will keep macOS Recovery intact if it’s a startup volume.
+If you need to erase to repartition, you should make a full clone of the drive, then boot from macOS Recovery and use Disk Utility in that mode to repartition, which will keep macOS Recovery intact if it’s a startup volume.
 You can then also restore your partition from a clone using Disk Utility as well.